ocaml-multicore/ocaml-effects-tutorial/README.md

 seemingly esoteric programming abstractions such as transactional memory and probabilistic computations.

-It might be difficult to pin point what an effect handler exactly is and what it can do.
+Operationally, effect handlers offer a form of first-class, restartable exception mechanism.
 In this tutorial, we shall introduce gently algebraic effect and handlers with gentle examples and then continue on to more involved examples.

 ### 1.1.
 Recovering from errors